donyeun/AMLSII_19-20_SN18154195/README.md

 ## How to Run the Code
-To run the code, navigate to `/src/` folder and run `original.ipynb` in Google Colab environment (https://colab.research.google.com/).
+To run the code, navigate to `/src/` folder and run `main.ipynb` in Google Colab environment (https://colab.research.google.com/).
 Due to computational resource limitation, we highly depend on the service provided by Google Colab.
+Change the `TASK_NUMBER` variable at the top to either `A` or `B` accordingly to switch between the two sub-tasks.